A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Conclusions and directions for future research

-\item Our results indicate a natural connection between $(a,b)$-majorization and base polyhedra, between weak $(a,b)$-submajorization and supermodular polyhedra, between weak $(a,b)$-supermajorization and submodular polyhedra, and between weak absolute $(a,b)$-majorization and bisubmodular polyhedra.
-A natural follow-up question is whether more of such pairs exists, i.e., whether we can define new special cases of $(a,b)$-majorization that have similar connections to other, perhaps more general, polyhedra.
+\item Our results indicate a natural connection between $(a,b)$-majorization and base polyhedra and between special cases of $(a,b)$-majorization and generalizations of base polyhedra.
+A natural follow-up question is whether more of such pairs exist.
 A first class of suitable candidates for sets in such a pair are polyhedra that are in some sense obtained from submodular or base polyhdra, examples of which not already discussed in this article are polybasic polyhedra \cite{Fujishige2004}, skew-bisubmodular polyhedra \cite{Fujishige2014}, and $k$-submodular polyhedra \cite{Huber2012}.
-The reason for this is that essentially all our characterization results depend on the existence of least $(a,b)$-majorized elements for base polyhedra.
+This is because all our characterization results depend on the existence of least $(a,b)$-majorized elements for base polyhedra.

 Another way to identify promising candidate sets are those for which a greedy algorithm in the style of Edmonds' \cite{Edmonds2003} is optimal for linear optimization.
 This can be seen by considering the role of linear optimization in the conditional gradient method for solving convex optimization problems with continuously differentiable objective functions (see also \cite{Bach2013,Jaggi2013}).
-It can be shown that, given vectors $a \in \mathbb{R}^n_{>0}$ and $b \in \mathbb{R}^n$ and an objective function of the form $\sum_{i \in N} a_i \phi \left(\frac{x_i}{a_i} + b_i x_i \right)$, there exists a sequence of iterate solutions that is a valid possible outcome of the classical Frank-Wolfe algorithm \cite{Frank1956} for any choice of continuously differentiable convex function $\phi$.
-Via an analogous analysis of this algorithm and the existence of a greedy algorithm for linear optimization over bisubmodular polyhedra \cite{Dunstan1973,Nakamura1988}, one can show that there exists a vector that minimizes $\sum_{i \in N} a_i \phi \left(\frac{x_i}{a_i} + b_i x_i \right)$ over a given bisubmodular polyhedron for any choice of continuously differentiable \emph{even} convex function $\phi$.
-We expect that similar analyses can be done for polyhedra for which similar greedy algorithms are optimal for linear optimization such as (generalized) skew-bisubmodular polyhedra \cite{Fujishige2014} and polyhedra generated by Monge and greedy matrices \cite{Burkard1996,Faigle2011}. \end{enumerate}
+It can be shown that, when optimizing the function $\sum_{i \in N} a_i \phi (\frac{x_i + b_i}{a_i} )$ over a base (bisubmodular) polyhedron for given vectors $a$ and $b$, there exists a sequence of iterate solutions that is a valid possible outcome of the classical Frank-Wolfe algorithm \cite{Frank1956} for any choice of continuously differentiable (even) convex function $\phi$.
+We expect that similar analyses can be done for polyhedra for which similar greedy algorithms are optimal for linear optimization such as (generalized) skew-bisubmodular polyhedra \cite{Fujishige2014} and polyhedra defined by Monge \cite{Burkard1996} and greedy \cite{Faigle2011} matrices. \end{enumerate}